Prevention Programs

 Professional Training

 We offer training to professionals who interface with survivors in their workplaces.
-From hair stylists to medical professionals, law enforcement to tech companies, we interact with survivors as clients and colleagues every day.
+From hair stylists to medical personnel, law enforcement to tech companies, we interact with survivors as clients and colleagues every day.

 Community Organizing

-Through our Community Engagement work, we focus on building the confidence and competence of individuals to support survivors in their lives, while supporting wider culture change work.
+Through our Community Engagement work, we help individuals build the confidence and competence they need to support survivors in their lives and enact positive cultural change.

 Youth Education

-We work to create a world free of Teen Dating Violence by working across communities so everyone has the skills to promote healthy relationships and knows how to respond to abuse.
+We strive to create a world free of Teen Dating Violence by working with local communities and education institutions so everyone has the skills to promote healthy relationships and knows how to respond to abuse.

 Volunteers

-Volunteers bring creativity, energy and empathy to support the work of supporting survivors and creating community change.
-We offer both short- and long-term volunteer opportunities.
+Volunteers bring creativity, energy, and empathy to the work of supporting survivors and enabling positive systemic change.
+We offer both short-term and long-term volunteer opportunities.

 To learn more, contact us at info@reachma.org.